-The Company leases guest houses with contract terms of 1 year.
+The Company leases guest houses with contract terms of 1 year, external warehouse with a contract terms of 6 months and freezers with a contract terms of 6 months.
 These leases are short-term leases.
 The Company has elected not to recognise right-of-use assets and lease liabilities for these leases.